maple24/Notes/Typescript/readme.md

 To describe the shape of libraries not written in TypeScript, we need to declare the API that the library exposes.
 Because most JavaScript libraries expose only a few top-level objects, namespaces are a good way to represent them.

 We call declarations that don’t define an implementation 'ambient'.
 Typically these are defined in .d.ts files.
 If you’re familiar with C/C++, you can think of these as .h files.

+However, it is a good practice to name the .d.ts file similarly to the .ts file it corresponds to, as it helps maintain clarity and organization in your codebase.
+Additionally, if you're publishing a library or module, there are conventions for naming the .d.ts files to ensure they are properly associated with the JavaScript files they provide typings for.
 ```javascript
 // code
 let result = myLib.makeGreeting("hello, world");